LlamaEdge/search-api-server/README.md

 LlamaEdge-Search API server supports 2 models: chat and embedding.
 The chat model is used for generating responses to user queries, while the embedding model is used for computing embeddings for user queries or file chunks. **The Search API Server requires at least a `chat` model**

-For the purpose of demonstration, we use the [Llama-2-7b-chat-hf-Q5_K_M.gguf](https://huggingface.co/second-state/Llama-2-7B-Chat-GGUF/resolve/main/Llama-2-7b-chat-hf-Q5_K_M.gguf) model as an example.
-Download these models and place them in the root directory of the repository.
+For the purpose of demonstration, we use the [Llama-2-7b-chat-hf-Q5_K_M.gguf](https://huggingface.co/second-state/Llama-2-7B-Chat-GGUF/resolve/main/Llama-2-7b-chat-hf-Q5_K_M.gguf) chat model as an example.
+Download this model and place it in the root directory of the repository.

 - Start an instance of LlamaEdge-Search API server